ericorain/python_scripts/networkscan/README.md

 ### b) Same devices and same credentials

 If you are in this situation things are easier.
 You probably noticed that all the devices belongs to the "device_discovered" group.
-You can create a group file with a reference to that group then to add the missing value to the group file (without change on the "hosts.yaml" file).
+You can create a group file with a reference to that group then to add the missing value to the group file (with no change on the "hosts.yaml" file).

-Here is an example with Cisco IOS equipements:
+Here is an example with Cisco IOS equipments:

 **groups.yaml**
 ``` yaml